casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

   *  **blockdag** with all blocks either produced by $$v$$ or received from other validators
   *  **blocks-buffer**: a buffer of blocks received, but not yet incorporated into blockdag

 A block $$b$$ can only be added to the blockdag if all justifications of $$b$$ were collected and added before $$b$$.
-So if a validator receives a block before receiving some of its validations, the received block must wait in the buffer.
+So if a validator receives a block before receiving some of its justifications, the received block must wait in the buffer.

 Every validator $$v$$ is concurrently executing two infinite loops of processing: